 Classroom courses are held one day per week for three hours, during which, classroom discussion is encouraged.

 Group start means you progress through the coursework as part of a group with designated opportunities for interaction with your classmates.
-This includes closed Facebook page discussions and occasional online/webinar meetings.
-Independent start students work through the course material on their own with no required interaction with classmates.
+This includes online discussions that occur in a closed platform, and weekly webinar teaching from the instructor.
+Independent start students work through the course material on their own, with no required interaction with the instructor or classmates.

 4) How much access will students have to their teachers for asking questions, getting additional support, or having discussions outside the scheduled course time?

-The three hours per week of class time allows for ample opportunity to interact with the instructor, and he/she is also available outside of class via email for quick questions or comments.
-The designated online discussions and webinar meetings for group start courses provide the opportunity to respond to instructor requests for comment on specific topics as well as get questions answered by the instructor.
-He/she is also available via email for quick questions or comments.
+For classroom students, the three hours per week of class time allows for ample opportunity to interact with the instructor, and he/she is also available outside of class via email for quick questions or comments.
+The designated online discussions and weekly webinar meetings for group start courses provide the opportunity to respond to instructor requests for comment on specific topics as well as receive weekly live instruction and get questions answered by the instructor.
+He/she is also available via email for questions or comments.
 For independent start students, interaction with the instructor is on an as-needed basis.
 Students are encouraged to email instructors with questions when they arise.
-Often times independent start students are invited to group start discussions and webinars, but they are not required to attend.

 5) What is the school’s primary food philosophy?
 Do they teach a variety of food philosophies for a well-rounded approach?

 NTI places a priority on nutrient density and biochemical individuality.
 We teach our students to know which foods are highly reliable sources of the essential nutrients and how those nutrients interact within the human biochemical environment.
 Layered on top is the recognition that certain foods may be more or less beneficial for each individual based on their unique biochemistry.
 The result is an ability to make adjustments in food recommendations that match a person’s particular needs and goals.
 We recognize the nutritional benefits provided by all different types of foods and our curriculum encompasses a variety of views on which diet plan to follow based on one’s wellness ambitions.
 We believe that learning multiple viewpoints from a scientific standpoint will allow our students to be critical thinkers and form their own opinions.
-Our hope is that by focusing on a strong science foundation, students will graduate with the necessary tools to understand the application of many different philosophies.
+Our hope is that by focusing on a strong science foundation, students will graduate with the necessary tools to understand the application of many different food philosophies.
+This level of variety and understanding of the underlying scientific mechanisms allows us to teach not only what to do but why to do it - a key feature of personalized nutrition counseling.

 6) Does the holistic nutrition program also include cooking lessons, recipe development, basic kitchen methodology?

 NTI offers professional training as a Natural Food Chef.
-Our NFC program is 18 weeks long and includes instruction in foundational chef skills using whole foods from the perspective of cooking for optimal wellness.
+Our NFC program is 15 weeks long and includes instruction in foundational chef skills using whole foods from the perspective of cooking for optimal wellness.
 You can participate in the NFC program two times per year – the fall term and the winter term.
-Instruction is hands-on in our professionally appointed training kitchen in Denver, CO.
+Instruction is hands-on in our professionally appointed training kitchen in Arvada, CO.

 7) What type of business guidance is offered by the program?
 Do they provide business development courses, electives, counseling or resources?

 Our business training is done in a course called Business Readiness and Coaching Skills.
-Here students learn basic business skills specifically catered to the nutrition practitioner, as well as learning the necessary coaching skills for being able to work with clients after graduation.
+Here students learn basic business skills specifically relevant to the nutrition practitioner, as well as learning the necessary coaching skills for being able to work with clients after graduation.
+Upon completion, graduates of NTI receive a one year free membership in Sofia Health, a premier online marketplace that connects clients with holistic practitioners like themselves.
+This inclusive business tool allows graduates to set up a practice that looks professional and has an existing client base.
+Additionally, NTI graduates receive 3 months free Professional membership in the Holistic Entrepreneur Association, an online business training resource designed specifically to meet the unique needs of holistic health professionals.

 8) Is there a job placement component to the program?
 Does the school have strong connections with holistic health businesses in their geographic area?